lsst-sqre/phalanx/docs/service-guide/create-service.rst

 To deploy your service in the Rubin Science Platform, it must have either a Helm chart or a Kustomize configuration.
 Currently, all services use Helm charts.
 Kustomize is theoretically supported but there are no examples of how to make it work with multiple environments.
-Using a Helm chart is recommended unless you are strongly motivated to work out the problems with using Kustomize and write new documentation.
+Using a Helm chart is recommended unless you are strongly motivated to work out the problems with using Kustomize and then document the newly-developed process.

 Unfortunately, unlike for the service itself, we do not (yet) have a template for the Helm chart.
 However, Helm itself has a starter template that is not awful.